MohammedHamdi/AppStoreClone/README.md

 #
-This app was developed by following letsbuildthatapp [AppStore JSON APIs](https://www.letsbuildthatapp.com/course/AppStore-JSON-APIs) tutorial.
+This app was developed by the help of letsbuildthatapp [AppStore JSON APIs](https://www.letsbuildthatapp.com/course/AppStore-JSON-APIs) tutorial.